 What Is a Coronavirus, Exactly?

 The name comes from the way the virus looks under a microscope: It has crown-like—or “corona,” the Latin word for crown—spikes on it surface, to better grab hold of our cells.
-Humans experience seven different strands of coronaviruses.
+Humans experience seven different strains of coronaviruses.
 Turns out, it’s quite likely you’ve already had one of them—the common cold.

 This latest version—now a pandemic (meaning it’s spread around the world)—is called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The illness that the SARS-CoV-2 virus causes is COVID-19.
 It was discovered in December 2019 in the city of Wuhan, China, in the Hubei province.
 Most of us are colloquially calling this new virus the “coronavirus,” and technically that’s accurate because it is a member of that family.
 But for the record, the virus’ correct name is COVID-19.